FabioScielzoOrtiz/SupervisedClustering/README.md

-This is a package to apply clustering algorithms in supervised learning problems.
+`SupervisedClustering` is a `Python` package to apply clustering algorithms in supervised learning problems.